guilhemmarchand/trackme/docs/index.rst

 - Discover and store data sources and hosts information and states
 - Provides a handy and easy user interface to manage states, configuration and quickly trouble shoot alerts
 - Analyse and detect lack of data and performance lagging of data sources and hosts
+- Record and investigate historical changes of statuses, as well as administrators changes (audit flipping and changes)
 - Easy administration via graphical human interface

 .. image:: img/screenshot.png